mstoutjesdyk/probable-eureka/docs/2dsa.md

 # Example 1

-$\textbf{2DSA-Monte Carlo analysis of a 2-component system with heterogeneity in mass and shape}$
+<u>2DSA-Monte Carlo analysis of a 2-component system with heterogeneity in mass and shape</u>

 In order to illustrate the ability of the 2DSA method to resolve a system that is heterogeneous in molecular weight and shape, the following system was used.
 It consisted of: